huixiang-liu/dotfiles/README.md

    ./install.sh
    ```

-3. Update your personal information in `.gitconfig`:
+3. Update your organization information in `.gitconfig`:
    - Replace "Your Name" with your actual name
-   - Replace "your.email@example.com" with your email address
+   - Replace "your.work.email@organization.com" with your organization email address

 ## What the installation script does